 6. The Outbreak Of The Suez Canal Crisis

 On October 29, 1956, the British and French troops joined the Israeli army in an offensive.
-The French and British soldiers had originally intended to launch an immediate attack, but transportation problems had delayed their plan.
+The French and British soldiers had initially intended to launch an immediate attack, but transportation problems had delayed their plan.

 Yet, the attack on Port Said and Port Fuad, which were captured by British and French forces while Israel controlled the Sinai Peninsula, was successful.
 The Egyptian forces’ total authority over the canal area was lost as a result of the coordinated onslaught.